gsueur/rdata_docs_en/services.rst

 From link to link, you can then navigate towards the tables description (for instance https://download.data.grandlyon.com/ws/grandlyon/fpc_fond_plan_communaut.fpcplandeau.json), the different predefined values used in a specific field (for instance the type of trees in Greater Lyon : https://download.data.grandlyon.com/ws/grandlyon/abr_arbres_alignement.abrarbre/essencefrancais.json).
 This last mode provides a few more options :

-* compact : if false, gives a key,value result for all the records, else, only list the different values founds in the whole table.
+* compact : if false, gives a key,value result for all the records, else, only lists the different values found in the whole table.
 Default is True.

 * maxfeatures : indicates the maximal number of records to be returned by the service.
 Default is 1000.